Checklist for families planning a European adventure holiday after Brexit

 - If the UK doesn’t negotiate a deal, families travelling in the EU will need to demonstrate that they have “sufficient means of subsistence” for their stay and return.
 What this means in practice is that you will need to be able to provide details of your accommodation and return tickets for every family member if asked by border officials or police.

-- Families travelling after the 29th of March 2019 should allow more time than usual at the ferry terminal or airport in case of short-term disruption caused by crowds and congestion.
+- Families travelling after October 31 2019 should allow more time than usual at the ferry terminal or airport in case of short-term disruption caused by crowds and congestion.

 - Finally, don’t get caught out by unexpected mobile phone charges.
 The regulations on roaming charges will change if we leave the EU without a deal, so make sure you check with your provider before you travel.

 Will the rules for passports change if we leave the EU without a deal?